LOVE IT! – LIVE IT! – READ IT!

 (*Includes articles posted on this website, and on the Ghost Town USA Facebook page.)

 · AUTHOR of the 2010 book Ghost Towns: Yesterday & TodayTM Published by Publications International, Ltd, Lincolnwood, IL.
 Sadly after a couple reprintings, it is now out of print.
 However, copies are still available through Amazon.com and Barnes & Noble.

 · AUTHOR of the book Dust in the Wind – A Guide to American Ghost Towns Published by Whites Electronics, Sweet Home, OR.
-Still IN PRINT and selling after 17 years!
+Still IN PRINT and selling well after 20 years!

 · Contributing Editor for Western & Eastern Treasures magazine.